 Access: Links/access to articles and book chapters are through the same tool (Course Reserves) it was requested (see help) .
 Students will access the Course Reserves tool under LIbrary Resources in their course site (see help) .

 Copyright law places some restrictions on Reserve use of copyrighted material, particularly use by eReserve.
-See Reserve and Copyright for more information as well as the Electronic Reserve Services Guidelines for the library's practice within these restrictions.
+See Reserve and Copyright for more information.

 Requests should be submitted 3 weeks before the date for which the reading requested is needed.
 If this is not possible, the processing during less busy periods can be expedited if you supply high-quality photocopies to Reserve (including copyright page and title page) as well as a full citation of the source.

 **Please include a date by which each item should be available to your students.
 In order to serve all faculty equitably, we are generally unable to process an entire quarter's eReserve request at one time.

 Requests for Audio and Video Streaming are processed by Digital Collections.
 Requests are submitted through the same system in your course site as electronic reserve requests.